puppetlabs/puppet-docs/source/pe/3.2/orchestration_resources.markdown

 The Browse Resources Tab
 -----

 The Browse Resources tab contains a **resource type navigation** list in its left pane.
-This is used to switch the right pane between several **resource type pages** (and a summary page, which includes an "Inspect All" button for pre-caching resource data).
+This is used to switch the right pane between several **resource type pages** (and a summary page, which includes an __Inspect All__ button for pre-caching resource data).

 ![The Browse Resources tab][live_resources_main]